ros2/ros2_documentation/Features.rst

 ====================

 The features listed below are available in the current ROS 2 release.
-Unless otherwise specified, the features are available for all supported platforms (Ubuntu 18.04, OS X 10.12.x, Windows 10), DDS implementations (eProsima Fast RTPS, RTI Connext and PrismTech Opensplice) and programming language client libraries (C++ and Python).
+Unless otherwise specified, the features are available for all supported platforms (Ubuntu 18.04, OS X 10.12.x, Windows 10), DDS implementations (eProsima Fast RTPS, RTI Connext and ADLINK Opensplice) and programming language client libraries (C++ and Python).
 For planned future development, see the `Roadmap <Roadmap>`.

 .. list-table::